ramana22/Job-_Watcher0-Chrome-Ext/README.md

    - Choose a send interval (minimum 15 minutes; defaults to 120 minutes / 2 hours).
    - Save the settings and optionally click **Run now** to send a test immediately.
    - If hiring.cafe returns `Too many requests`, the background job waits per `Retry-After` (or a 1–3 minute backoff) and retries up to three times before surfacing an error in the console log.
+   - If hiring.cafe returns `403 Forbidden`, the background job refreshes the session cookie and retries before surfacing the error.

 > The extension uses `chrome.storage.sync` to persist configuration and `chrome.alarms` to trigger the scheduled fetches.
 Search results are fetched via POST to `https://hiring.cafe/api/search-jobs` with a `searchState` matching the filters above.
 SMTP requests are posted to `https://smtpjs.com/v3/smtpjs.aspx` from the background worker using the credentials you provide.
 Credentials are saved in Chrome storage in plain text; supply a scoped app password rather than your primary password.